AtrikDas/DSC-Vision-AI-Workshop/README.md

 # DSC-Vision-AI-Workshop

+# Introduction
+Have you ever wondered if memes are funnier in French rather than English?
+In this workshop we will be learning how to translate memes from different languages into English.
+We will use the Vision API, Translation API, and the Text-to-speech API of GCP to achieve our objectives:
+1. Pass text recognized by the Cloud Vision API to the Cloud Translation API.
+2. Create and use Cloud Translation glossaries to personalize Cloud Translation API translations.
+3. Create an audio representation of translated text using the Text-to-Speech API.

 # Setup
 1. Install Anaconda from [here](https://www.anaconda.com/products/individual) which provides a virtual environment to run your python scripts and libraries. **Make sure to add anaconda to your path.**
 2. After downloading it, create an environment called 'visionAI' by running these commands: